WD-Leong/NLP-Primer/README.md

 # NLP-Primer

 This repository contains the implementation of [Primer-EZ](https://arxiv.org/abs/2109.08668).
-The network architecture will be added in at a later stage.
+The network architecture will be added in at a later time.

 ## Model Training and Inference
 Before training the model, process the [Movie Dialogue](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) dataset by running